 We have long since established that online reviews have replaced traditional recommendations given by peers, with 9 in 10 of us now trusting an online review as much as a personal recommendation.
 It should come as no surprise, then, to learn that that trust directly translates into an uptick in both faith placed in a business and enquiry levels.

 The BrightLocal Landing Page Performance Study concluded that reviews increase trust by 11% and that positive ratings increase the likelihood of a consumer contacting a business by 12%.
-Wondering how this ties into your review generation action plan?
+Wondering how this ties into your review pipeline action plan?
 We’ve learned that consumers need an average of 10 reviews before they feel they can trust a business.
 At the same time, a review needs to be no more than two weeks old for it to impact a local consumer’s decision making.

 Clearly, you need to be proactive about acquiring positive new reviews for your business if you are to reap the SEO, trust, and bottom-line business benefits.
-The only way you can be assured of obtaining the steady stream of reviews you need is by having a very effective review generation strategy in place.
+The only way you can be assured of obtaining the steady stream of reviews you need is by having a very effective reviews strategy in place.

 It needs to be practical to deploy, work effectively for a range of different types of reviewer and perform consistently over time by generating enough new reviews each week to satisfy both Google and the ever-savvy online consumer.